gtaws/ProtectWithWAF/lab1/README.md

 10. Perform the steps outlined in step 9 above for each of the remaining rules (SQLInjection1Rule & XSS1Rule)

+You are only charged for WebACLs and Rules.
+You are not charged for each condition.
+You are welcome to clean up each of the conditions we created (XSS1, SQLInjection1, BadBot1), but you will not be charged if you leave them
 ***

 ### Appendix: